dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     queryString=?&queryOperator=?

-The filter searches for matches in subject, messages' text and messages' senders for message conversations.
-The default query operator is token due to better text search, but you can supply your own operator.
+The filter searches for matches in subject, text and senders for message conversations.
+The default query operator is *token*, however other operators can be defined in the query.

 ### Managing messages